hantsy/micronaut-sandbox/docs/gs/jakarta-data.md

 * `@Serdeable` (from the Micronaut Serde module) provides portable serialization and deserialization support compatible with formats like Jackson and BSON.
 * The `@Entity` and `@Table` annotations on the `Customer` class designate it as a Jakarta Persistence entity and specify the corresponding database table.
 The `@Embeddable` annotation on the `Address` class marks it as a component that can be embedded within other entities, such as the `address` field in `Customer`, which is annotated with `@Embedded`.
 The `@Id` annotation identifies the primary key field, while `@GeneratedValue` and `@GenericGenerator` configure the ID generation strategy.
 The `@Version` field enables optimistic locking for transactional consistency.

-Just like Micronaut Data, Jakarta Data introduces a `Repository` abstraction to simplify data access.
+Jakarta Data introduces a completely new `Repository` abstraction to simplify data access.
 At its core is the top-level `DataRepository` interface, which is extended by `BasicRepository` and `CrudRepository` for general CRUD operations.

 You can define a `CustomerRepository` interface as shown below: